Reds president Williams hopes for strong finish for team

 “He had over an .800 OPS when he went down.
 It’ll be four weeks on Friday that we’ve been without him,” Williams said, “and if you plug that production into center field versus what we’ve had, you have a much different outcome, and that doesn’t even count his defensive value.”

-The Reds also made a couple moves before their matchup with Chicago.
+The Reds also made a couple moves before their loss in the opener of a three-game set against the Cubs.
 Catcher Tyler Stephenson and right-hander José De León were brought up from the team’s alternate site.
 Reliever Nate Jones was placed on the three-day paternity list, and infielder Matt Davidson was designated for assignment.

 The 24-year-old Stephenson made his big league debut July 27 and homered in his first major league plate appearance.
 The 2015 first-round pick went 2 for 2 and drove in two runs, but he was sent down two days later.